March 14th, 2018 · 5 min read

 Don’t sell yourself short.

 Ok, great pep talk Andrei, but I still have no idea what I’m doing.
 I’m definitely still a junior developer!…you say.
 Fair point.
-I currently just released: The Complete Junior to Senior Web Developer Roadmap.
-The ultimate resource to get people out of the “junior mindset”.
+That's why I created The Complete Junior to Senior Web Developer Roadmap, the ultimate resource to get people out of the “junior mindset”.
 The best way to do that is to understand the whole developer eco system on the web and even the selective knowledge known by only senior developers.
 This course will include things that nobody teaches you in one go or you can only find fragmented, vague and outdated tutorials online on.
-Here are the topics I will be teaching:
+Here are the topics I cover:

 These are the topics that will make sure you are not a junior developer.
-The course will be focused on connecting the dots on all of these so that next time you are in an interview, you can speak intelligently about current tactics for building projects, architecture, and setting up developer environments.
+The course is focused on connecting the dots between all of these so that the next time you are in an interview, you can speak intelligently about current tactics for building projects, architecture, and setting up developer environments.
 It is the successor to my learn to code in 2020 course.

 Check out Part 2 of this article where I go through each one of the above topics.

 Stop calling yourself a junior developer.
 Have a junior developer mindset where you are constantly looking to learn from others, but never settle for a junior developer role.
 Apply for roles for which you are under qualified not overqualified.
 Remember that if you never ask the answer will always be no.